Sign In

 China’s 2-Watt Laser Sends Data 5x Faster Than Starlink from 36,000 km in Space

-Chinese scientists have sent data from a satellite 36,000 kilometers above Earth using only a 2-watt laser.
-This small laser,…
+Chinese scientists have sent data from a satellite 36,000 kilometers above Earth.
+They used only a 2-watt laser.
+This small…

 5 Min Read